devlooped/DependencyInjection.Attributed/readme.md

 ### Your Own ServiceAttribute

-If you want to declare your own `ServiceAttribute` and reuse from your projects, so as to avoid taking a (compile-time) dependency on this package from your library projects, you can just declare it like so:
+If you want to declare your own `ServiceAttribute` and reuse from your projects, so as to avoid taking a (development-only, compile-time only) dependency on this package from your library projects, you can just declare it like so:

 ```csharp
 [AttributeUsage(AttributeTargets.Class)]